 Project managers (PMs) are professionals who manage the project from start to finish.
 They are a connection between stakeholders and the team executing the project.
+For easier control of the work in the team we suggest using remote team management software.

 But that’s not it!
 There is much more to the project manager role that is worth mentioning.
 So, if you are curious about what project managers actually do, or would like to become one yourself, then our article is what you need.